 Excellent!
-Might I assume that “agencies and services to help in times of need” includes men who are at-risk of suicide, since men and boys make up 80% of suicides, a phenomenon which spikes among high school/college-age males ages 15-24?
+May we assume that “agencies and services to help in times of need” includes men who are at-risk of suicide, since men and boys make up 80% of suicides, a phenomenon which spikes among high school/college-age males ages 15-24?
 Or is it set up to help in times of financial need?
 Or is it just some good general counseling?
-Regardless, I very much like the acknowledgment that men can at times be people who are in need.
+Regardless, I very much like the acknowledgment that men can at times be people who areย in need.

 Passers-by might be tempted to regard the establishment of this men’s center as an isolated event.
-While it is true that the overwhelming majority of gender-based outreach in academia is geared toward helping women and girls, it would be dishonest of me to pretend the LSC Men’s Center was not connected to something larger than itself.
+While it is true that the overwhelming majority of gender-based outreach in academia is geared toward helping women and girls, the LSC Men’s Center is connected to something larger than itself.

 The article continues:

-Quick question: what do you mean by “enhancing one’s understanding of manhood?”
+Quick question: what is meant by “enhancing one’s understanding of manhood?”
 Do you mean that you intend to teach men how to “be men”?
 And if so, who gets to define what a “real man” is?

 When I went to the 2012 Project MALES symposium, I was granted permission to read the curriculum of XY Zone, a mentoring program that at times encouraged male students to discuss the identity of manhood.
 Most such discussion questions in the curriculum were open-ended, seeming to allow each individual male student to decide what he thought a man should be.
 Open-ended questions, however, do leave more power up to the instructor than we may realize; I know from my tutoring days that non-directive questions – when done right – are often more effective and driving a point home than direct questions.